Finding Minimum Matching Cuts in $H$-free Graphs: Abstract

 \section{Abstract}

 A matching cut is a matching that is also an edge cut.
 In the problem \minmc{}, we ask for a matching cut with the minimum number of edges in the matching.
-We give polynomial-time algorithms for $P_7$-free, $S_{1,1,2}$-free and $(P_6 + P_4)$-free graphs, which also solve several open cases for the well-studied problem \mc{}.
-In addition, we show \NP-hardness for $3P_3$-free graphs, implying that \minmc{} and \mc{} differ in complexity on certain graph classes.
-We also give complexity dichotomies for both general and bipartite graphs of bounded radius and diameter.
+We investigate the differences in complexity between \minmc, its counterpart \maxmc, and the decision problem \mc.
+Our polynomial-time algorithms for $P_8$-free, $S_{1,1,3}$-free and $(P_6 + P_4)$-free graphs extend the cases where \minmc{} and \maxmc{} are known to differ in complexity.
+In addition, they solve open cases for the well-studied problem \mc{}.
+The \NP-hardness proof for $3P_3$-free graphs implies that \minmc{} and \mc{}, which is polynomial-time solvable even for $sP_3$-free graphs, for any $s \geq 1$, differ in complexity on certain graph classes.
+Further, we give complexity dichotomies for both general and bipartite graphs of bounded radius and diameter.